 Based on the second proposal and further discussion by the full CWG-Stewardship and Design Teams, taking into account the public comment analysis, the Final Proposal was developed.

-VI.A.4.
-Determining Consensus
+Determining consensus

-To be added
+The proposal was developed in a bottom-up, multistakeholder manner, which included multiple readings of the drafts.
+The drafts were posted publicly and open to comment by CWG-Stewardship members and participation for each of the draft proposal iterations.
+The final draft was first put out for comments on 1 June, with a dedicated first reading during the 2 June plenary meeting.
+The second draft was delivered on 3 June, with a dedicated second reading during the 4 June call.

 VI.B.
-Links to announcements, agendas, mailing lists, consultations and meeting proceedings
+Links to announcements, agendas, mailing lists, consultations, and meeting proceedings

-VI.B.1.
 Meetings